pybamm-team/pybamm.org/content/news/2024/01/31/pybamm-24.1.md

 {{< notice warning >}}

-We have decided support for the `JaxSolver`, i.e., the `[jax]` optional dependency on Python 3.8 and it is supported on Python 3.9 and above for macOS, Linux, and Windows.
+We have deprecated support for the `JaxSolver`, i.e., the `[jax]` optional dependency on Python 3.8 and it is supported on Python 3.9 and above for macOS, Linux, and Windows.

 {{< /notice >}}